indeedhat/dotenv/README.md

 The test suite runs on my mid range laptop in 0.003 seconds though so i would say its fast enough for its use case

-### Its not really dependency free tho is it?!
+## Its not really dependency free tho is it?!
-Well no i do use [stretchr/testify](github.com/stretchr/testify) in the tests but the runtime library does not have any dependencies
+Well no i do use [stretchr/testify](github.com/stretchr/testify) in the tests but the runtime library does not have any external dependencies

+## Is it spec complient?
+I'm not sure if there is actually an official spec for .env files, looking at various different libraries across languages there seems to be a number of defferences it is however capable of parsing what seems to be a common syntax between the libraries i have looked at.

+I may consider adding a full syntax guide but alternatively you can just look at the fixtures files to see the syntax that is being tested against